lethal-guitar/RigelEngine/README.md

 This project is a re-implementation of the game [Duke Nukem II]( https://en.wikipedia.org/wiki/Duke_Nukem_II), originally released by Apogee Software in 1993 for MS-DOS.
-RigelEngine works as a drop-in replacement for the original executable: It reads the game's data files and plays just like the original, but runs natively on modern operating systems and is written in modern C++ code with a completely new architecture under the hood.
+RigelEngine works as a drop-in replacement for the original executable: It reads the game's data files and plays just like the original, but runs natively on modern operating systems and is written in modern C++ code.

-On top of that, it offers many modern enhancements, including:
+Compared to running the original in an emulator, RigelEngine offers many modern enhancements and usability improvements, including:

 * wide-screen mode
 * smooth scrolling & movement mode with increased frame rate